Ready for school

 Make sure your child is fit and healthy to attend school as much as possible.
 Remember to take them for their preschool vaccinations (age 3 years) at their GP surgery.
 Please contact your GP if they have not had them.

-Special Educational Needs or Additional Needs
+Special Educational Needs (SEN) or Additional Needs

-If you think your child may have special educational needs (SEN), contact the SEN co-ordinator, or ' SENCO ' in your child's school or nursery.
-Contact your local council if your child is not in a school or nursery.
+If you think your child may have special educational needs (SEN), contact the SEN co-ordinator, or 'SENCO ' in your child's school or nursery.

 This BBC article has tips for parents of children with special educational needs.